 • Tax-loss Harvesting: Tax-loss harvesting is achieved by selling an investment with a loss and immediately purchasing a different security with similar (but not identical) exposure.
 The loss on the sold security can be used to offset taxable gains.
 Since we simultaneously sell a security to capture a loss and purchase a different holding with similar exposure, the client is never out of the market.
 We can capture losses during declines, and as the market recovers the new position also recovers PLUS the client has a tax-loss to offset future gains.
 Please see our Client Question on Tax Loss Harvesting.

 • Repositioning Portfolios: Repositioning portfolios means that we can increase the overall equity allocation and/or reallocate among various asset classes.
 During a market selloff, portfolio equity allocations often fall below their target levels.
 For example, assume a portfolio is invested to its target allocation of 60% equities and then the stock market declines -10%.
 The new allocation would be about 54% or -6% below the target level.
 We can use the market decline as an opportunity to buy stocks at lower prices to bring the allocation back to the 60% target level.
 Furthermore, we can rotate to the equity asset classes that have become more attractive (for equities, we allocate across regions, countries, market caps, factors, styles, sectors, and industries).
 Keep in mind, some of the best buying opportunities have historically occurred during periods of market turmoil.
+Rebalancing a portfolio may cause you to incur tax liabilities and/or transaction costs and does not assure a profit or protect against a loss.

 Content in this material is for general information only and not intended to provide specific advice or recommendations for any individual.